 D&C is done for two reasons, both to do with abnormal vaginal bleeding.
 The exact reasons for doing a D&C seem to vary around the world, and this area is being researched.

 It is done under a general anaesthetic, or a spinal or epidural anaesthetic if a general is not suitable for an individual.
-The D&C is done through the vagina, and there is no scar.
+The dilatation and curettage is done through the vagina, and there is no scar.
 The cervix is made wider than usual (dilatation) to allow a narrow spoon-like scraping instrument (curette) into the womb.
 The scrapings are collected and sent to the laboratory.
 The operation itself only takes about five minutes.

 Overall, this is a very safe operation, but like all operations, the anaesthetic has its own particular risks.
 These can be quite different between individuals, and they should be discussed with the anaesthetist beforehand.
 The short duration of the operation makes these risks as small as they can be.